GaryNanTie/Elegant/README.md

 Dynamical system state prediction algorithm:

 Given the following data:
-a) a trajectory of observed dynamic system states x
+a) a trajectory of observed dynamic system states x,
-b) observable maps g from states to real numbers
+b) observable maps g from states to real numbers, and
 c) measurements g(x), for each map and trajectory state

 1) Determine a vector-valued Koopman operator K